shtukas/docnet/documentation/DocNet.md

 - [DocNet Search and Navigation](DocNetSearchAndNavigation.md) To learn how to navigate the knowledge graph 💡
 - [DocNet Nodes](DocNetNodes.md) To learn how to view, edit and create new nodes and become an awesome contributor of the knowledge network 👏
 - [Doc Network](DocNetwork.md) To discover how DocNet performs communication between users 🛰

+### Q & A

+**Q: What is the latest in terms of roadmap ?** 👩‍💻

+- August 2020.
+DocNet has just been forked out of Catalyst (inside which it was born).
+There is still a bit of work put into finalising its data model.
+- DocNet is currently written in Ruby (because Catalyst is written in Ruby) but is going to be re-written in Go by the end of 2020.
+- DocNet features that may appear in the future include, but are not limited to:
+    - Enablying end to end encryption between users.
+    - Possibly user credentials management.
+    - Possibly some sort of a web interface (for better knowledge graph visualisation).

+**Q: How can I help ?**

+- So... right now (Summer 2020), contributing to the code would not be that helpful.
+One priceless way you can help would be to use it, mostly by starting collecting documentation in it (and sharing that with the rest of the current test users). 📚
+- DocNet will ultimately have some sort of a web interface (some things are better expressed on a Graphical UI), even though it will also always have a fully functioning and arguably more feature rich command line interface.
+If somebody wants to think about that (or start doing something).
+Do let me know :)